mk/clerk-px23/README.md

 When Clerk is asked to show a notebook, it will only evaluate forms that aren't cached in one of Clerk's two caches:

 * an in-memory cache stores a map of the hash of a given form to its current result.
 This cache is limited to the current forms of the active document.
-* An on-disk-cache stores the same information but to allow the user to continue work after a restart without recomputing potentially expensive operations[^data-ingestion].
-Because Clojure supports lazy evaluation of potentially infinite sequences, safeguards are in place to skip caching unreasonable values.
+* An on-disk-cache stores the same information but to allow the user to continue work after a restart without recomputing potentially expensive operations.[^data-ingestion] Because Clojure supports lazy evaluation of potentially infinite sequences, safeguards are in place to skip caching unreasonable values.

 [^data-ingestion]: In tasks with intensive data preparation steps, this savings can be considerable.